 Application: Spray on the ground around plants or directly onto leaves.
 It is not a good idea to spray the parts of the plant you want to eat as it is extremely bitter.

-How it works: It is an insecticide that affects sucking and chewing insects.
+How it works: It is a stomach poison that affects sucking and chewing insects.
 It will also act as a contact insecticide.

 Effect on beneficials: Don’t spray directly onto beneficial insects as it will harm them.